MicroEJ/docs/KernelDeveloperGuide/runtimeEnvironment.rst

 For example, the dependency ``com.microej.kernelapi#edc;1.0.6`` fetches the library ``ej.api#edc;1.2.3``.

 It is also possible to force the version of the libraries to use by declaring them as direct dependencies.
+This is typically used to get a latest version of the library with improvements such as Javadoc fixes or Null Analysis annotations.
 In this example:

 .. code:: xml